Let’s start with a confession:

 Autonomy can come from:

-A leadership role with the power to hire, mentor, and shift culture.
+• a leadership role with the power to hire and mentor,

-A corporate position that gives you influence, stability, and creative space.
+• a corporate position that gives you influence and stability.

 They all exist beyond the startup stage.